What are Social Media Management Tools?

 Social media platforms contain a vast amount of information about individuals’ behavior and online activity.
 Conversations happen among your customers and potential customers “in the wild” on these platforms.
 Many companies use a social media monitoring tool for social listening.
 This means tracking brand mentions and competitor activity.

 Social listening helps businesses discover more about their target market.
 It can also help them understand customer expectations and employee sentiment, and provide ideas for product development.

 You can find tools with a focus on social media monitoring here.

 Many companies use social media to communicate with customers and leads.
 Along with text-based posts, many businesses publish content relevant to their target audience on social platforms.
 Different social channels are also prime real estate for advertising or retargeting campaigns.
 All of these activities provide companies with a social way to connect with current and future customers.

 You can find tools with strong social media publishing features here.

-More and more consumers expect to resolve issues via social media.
+More and more customers, both B2C and B2B, expect to resolve issues via social media.
 In response, many companies run social customer care programs using these tools.